 - Lack of money for food.
 There are local charities and community services that may be able to help you if you find that you do not have enough money for food every month.
 Ask at your GP or citizen's advice bureau which community services are there that might to help you.

 If you are not eating enough food because you feel anxious or worried when you think about food and how you look you may have an eating disorder.
 It can be very hard to realise you may need help because eating disorders are linked to your mental health.
-But it is important to look for help now, before you get pregnant, so that you start pregnancy having enough food to keep you and the growing baby healthy. if you do get support you can get better.
+But it is important to look for help now, before you get pregnant, so that you start pregnancy by having enough food to keep you and the growing baby healthy.
+If you do get the support you can get better.

 Talk to your GP.
 You can take a partner, family member or friend with you.